Kangiriyanka/joe-farah/src/pages/projects/choreobuilder.md

 ## Footnotes

 1. For reference, I juggle and dance to tunes I learn.
 For example, what I like to do is learn a song on piano and then build a dance/juggling choreography with it.

+2. I use choreography and routine interchangeably.